 No one could accuse the team at Cyanogen of rushing anything to market.
 Six months after KitKat debuted, the CyanogenMod team is still perfecting its modified release for dozens of devices.
 The sixth snapshot or "M" build is rolling out on the buildbox right now.
 Custom ROM fanatics, you know what to do.

 "M" builds are generally more stable than nightly builds, but still not good enough to make it to Release Candidate status.
-As such, not every phone and tablet that gets a nightly build will get the M6 treatment, especially if the managers are having trouble with any particular hardware or software issues.
 Read More

 We're getting closer and closer to a stable KitKat release of the popular aftermarket Android ROM, CyanogenMod.
 The "M" snapshot releases are more stable than a nightly, but not quite as final as a release candidate.
 The fourth M build for CyanogenMod 11 (Android 4.4) includes a wide range of updates that hadn't yet made it to the KitKat builds, according to the official CyanogenMod blog.

 Most of these revolve around the custom applications that the CyanogenMod team adds to Android, though a few are more essential.
-Some of the more notable changes include a left-handed navigation bar for smartphones, accelerometer support for some devices, new fixes and tiles for the Quick Settings menu, and a transparency setting for the volume panel.
 Read More